-The five founding Directors registered the Antarctic Science Foundation Ltd in September 2017.
+The Antarctic Science Foundation Ltd was registered in September 2017.

 PROFESSOR EMMA JOHNSTON AO